The following was provided by Ken

 From the 34P Jan-70...."2910-176-8873 - Carb kit 5703381 - includes carburetor 11641105".
 Ken

-Note: Holley carburetor was discontinued on new vehicles in the beginning of 1964
+The Holley carburetor was discontinued on new vehicles in the beginning of 1964 Registration number 2G0068 was the first vehicle with the Zenith Carburetor.

 New Zenith 13660BZ Carburetor.
 Used on US Army M-151 MUTT Military Utility Tactical Vehicle - Jeep and others.
 Wholesale priced for Mechanics, Business, and Resellers.
 Made in USA.
 1 year warranty.